kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

-# HT500.3 Slic3r profiles
+# HT500.3 PrusaSlicer profiles

-This is the latest Slic3r configuration profile bundle provided by Kühling&Kühling for their HT500.3 3D printers.
+This is the latest PrusaSlicer configuration profile bundle provided by Kühling&Kühling for their HT500.3 3D printers.
 Use them as they are with Kühling&Kühling filaments or take the configuration as a starting point for your individual needs.